iamhitarth/hitarthsharma.com/src/posts/2018-11-29--positive-vs-persistent/index.md

 categories: [inspiration]
 ---

+What am I trying to say with this post?
+What was it that initially drew me to it?
+The idea that positivity and persistence are different.
+Wouldn't most people know that already?
+Yeah but I didn't know it quite consciously.
+And also the difference between when positivity works and when it doesn't.
+The magic of accepting failure.
+The power of being negative.
+That's compelling and interesting isn't it.
+Just because you're negative doesn't mean you'll quit.
+My dad is pretty negative but he is tough.
+Think about some of the crowd favourites from the movies.
+Think about how they start of as cynical anti heroes who are negative af.
+But they do what they need to do and eventually end up making all the difference.

 Interesting notes from the book -
 Overly positive attitude can actually spook people off.
 Because our baseline is here \_ so when we come across someone who is here ¯ it naturally sets our spidey sense tingling.